 Maintaining the collection ensures that all subjects will be represented in proportions appropriate for the school.
-The following percentage chart may be used to help determine the number of books needed in the different areas of the collection.
+The following percentage chart may be used as a guide to help determine the number of books needed in the different areas of the collection.
+The collection analysis provided by your vendor of choice (i.e. Follett, Permabound, etc.) will also provide alternative guidelines for collection development.